 The final regulations, issued July 11, 2003, apply to taxable years beginning after December 31, 2001.
 These regulations include changes made to section 457 by the Tax Reform Act of 1986, the Small Business Job Protection Act of 1996, the Taxpayer Relief Act of 1997, the Economic Growth and Tax Relief Reconciliation Act of 2001, the Job Creation and Worker Assistance Act of 2002 and other legislation making various technical changes and clarifications to the existing regulations.

-Revenue Procedure 2004-56 was issued to provide model amendments that may be used by a State or local government eligible employer.
+Revenue Procedure 2004-56 (PDF) was issued to provide model amendments that may be used by a State or local government eligible employer.

 Issue Indicators or Audit Tips

 The Examination Agent is required to review plan documents to insure it was adopted timely and is in compliance with the regulations.
 The regulations are generally effective for plan years beginning after December 31, 2001, which includes changes made by EGTRRA to IRC Section 457.

 The plan document should be reviewed for subsequent law changes such as Heroes Earnings Assistance and Relief Tax Act of 2008 (HEART) effective for years beginning after December 31, 2007; which applies only to plans of State and local governments.

 A plan document failure may cause an operational failure.